HONG KONG is known as the Pearl of the Orient and is a popular tourist attraction besides being an important financial centre of world trade.

 It now serves as a key gateway in to the mainland and as a major shipping port for Southern China goods.
 For DFS it is a key Sea and Air port and we offer full facility logistics to all clients.

-We are able to provide you with all different terms of air freight from Hong Kong to UK whether it is FOB, Ex-work or Door to Door.
+We are able to provide you with all different terms of air freight from Hong Kong to UK whether it is FOB or Ex-work.

 We can also deal with custom clearance of the goods at Heathrow and deliver to your door step in the UK.
 We can also handle the logistics for FBA Amazon business: